 - Household ID: Write the Household number (e.g. 1, 2, 3,......20) - Name of Family: write down the name of Family head.
 This could be the head of the specific family that you will select for the survey or the person who is considered to be OVERALL head of the joint family. - Total HH Members with the Same Kitchen: Write down the number of male and female members eating from the same kitchen.
 This includes children also. . - Information about the Survey: write down the Date, Day, Start Time, and the names of the Surveyors.
-Fill the out the village locality information such as, village, Union Council, Tehsil / Taluka, District, Province. - Don't forget to put the end time when you have completed collecting information from one household.
+Fill out the village locality information such as, village, Union Council, Tehsil / Taluka, District, Province.

+Don't forget to put the end time when you have completed collecting information from one household.

-I) GENERAL INFORMATION
+I) CHILD'S INFORMATION

-- Mothers name; write down the name of mother whose child/children you will be testing first. - Mother's Code; Write down the Mother code.
-It is simply a number (1-10) that you give to each mother so you can differentiate between two persons of same name and their respective children. (same code as appears in the Mothers code column in the mother information section) - Child Father's Information: write down the age of child's father.
-Also tick the relevant box if father has gone to School or not.
-Note down the Highest class he has passed if he has gone to school. - Name of Child: Write down the name of child age 3-16 years, regularly living in the household. - Age: Write down the age of child (Only aged 3-16 years old) - Gender: Write down the gender of the child (M for male child and F for female child)
+- Mothers name; write down the name of mother whose child/children you will be testing first. - Name of Child: Write down the name of child age 3-16 years, regularly living in the household. - Age: Write down the age of child (Only aged 3-16 years old) - Gender: Write down the gender of the child (M for male child and F for female child)